lion-packages/files/README.md

 ```

 ### 6. UPLOAD
-The `rename` function renames files.
+The `upload` function allows you to upload files to a path
 ```php
 require_once 'vendor/autoload.php';